 Despite these setbacks, I do think Ys II sticks the landing well.
 Though it didn’t exactly have an advanced plot, Ancient Ys Vanished did stand out from its competition in how Adol and Dark Fact were competing for the same goal as opposed to being completely at odds with each other.
 It wasn’t common for you to see a video game plot wherein the items the protagonist searched for could either save or condemn the world depending on who got them.

 In a lot of ways, Ys II continues this trend with a simple plot featuring surprisingly interesting story beats.
 I especially enjoy how the final sequences manage to retroactively add a lot of context to Dark Fact’s actions in Ancient Ys Vanished.
-The parents of Dark Fact protested against the silver mines when they realized any further work would unseal the demons.
-This is because what the people of Esteria called silver was actually Cleria, which played a part in sealing the ancient evil that once threatened Ys.
-When the parents of Dark Fact were killed for their protests, he swore revenge on humanity and decided to unseal the demons himself.
-In a clever piece of environmental storytelling, in Ancient Ys Vanished, going through the second door in the boss’s chamber leads to what appears to be a pointless dead-end.
-This is where the demons came from; their manifestation caused the nearby village to be destroyed and the people to abandon the mines.
+The parents of Dark Fact protested against the silver mines when they realized any further work would unseal demons.
+This is because what the people of Esteria call silver is actually Cleria, a wondrous material used to seal the ancient evil that once threatened Ys.
+It was when his parents were executed for their actions that Dark Fact swore revenge on humanity and decided to unseal the demons himself.
+There is a clever piece of environmental storytelling in Ancient Ys Vanished that serves as foreshadowing to this revelation.
+Defeating the boss residing in the silver mines reveals a second doorway.
+Going through it leads Adol to what appears to be a pointless dead end, but it is actually from where the demons plaguing Esteria originated.
+Their manifestation razed the nearby village and the mines were abandoned shortly thereafter.